samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **Station 2 (B8) redo:** Did not occur this session.
 Carries forward to Session 08.

+### Session 08 — Spot-checks held + B8 redo (bronze owned, silver underway) 🟢

+**Spot-check outcomes:**
+- **A5 Retrieve** — HELD.
+Verb lock intact ("fetching"), no slide to "checking."
+This is **hold 1 of the 3 consecutive clean holds** needed to clear the watch.
+Tighten noted: lead with the action verb (*fetching*) — "matching" is the filter, not the action.
+- **B13 Cloud vs on-prem** — HELD at Silver.
+Anchored on-prem to *sensitivity*, avoided the "old data" trap (failure mode #4 dodged).
+Tighten noted: state the decider as a rule — *"sensitivity decides which side a workload sits on."*

+**B8 — GHA reaching on-prem (Track B NOW item):**
+- 🥉 **Bronze — OWNED.** Worked out the direction solo after two tries: *the worker inside dials out; the outside can never dial in.* This was the bit that had slipped three times across S06.
+- 🥈 **Silver — Problem owned.** Firewall correctly placed as the *bank's* wall (not GitHub's), blocking inbound from the public internet so GitHub can't reach in.
+- 🥈 **Silver — Fix assembled (with scaffold).** Self-hosted runner inside the network, polling outbound for jobs.
+Not yet said solo — first job Session 09 is to restate it clean without help.
+- 🥈 **Silver — Why-it-wins:** not yet attempted.

+**Other:**
+- Stopped honestly when answers shrank to single words (tiredness rule).
+- Discipline held: no Chunks 2–6, no Track C, no curriculum restructure.
+- **Port.io question raised:** confirmed general-industry vendor names (Port.io, GHA, Snyk, etc.) are NOT scrub targets — they don't identify an employer.
+Agreed to soften the *reference-vendor* mentions (C9, M4) to "portal vendors (e.g. Port.io)" as a style choice, while keeping precise names on hands-on tools.

 ---

 ## §4 — Concept curriculum